Normal forms of elliptic automorphic Lie algebras and Landau-Lifshitz type of equations: Introduction

-In Section \ref{Section4} we discuss the relation between the $D_2$-automorphic Lie algebra based on $\mf{sl}(2,\CC)$ and an algebra called $\mc{E}_{k,\nu^{\pm}}$ introduced by Uglov in \cite{uglov1994lie}.
-In fact, we will show that the geometric realisation of $\mc{E}_{k,\nu^{\pm}}$ on a complex torus $\CC/\LL$ ($k$ is an elliptic modulus and $\nu^{\pm}\in \CC/\LL$), is in fact isomorphic to an elliptic current algebra.
-More specifically, we have where $\xi$ is some function on $\CC/\frac{1}{2}\LL$.
-The Lie (bi)algebra $\mc{E}_{k,\nu^{\pm}}$ can be quantised and the corresponding quantum bialgebra is related to the eight-vertex R-matrix \cite{uglov1993quantum}. \\
+In Section \ref{sec:NormalForms} we discuss the relation between a $D_2$-automorphic Lie algebra based on $\mf{sl}(2,\CC)$ and a Lie algebra called $\mc{E}_{k,\nu^{\pm}}$ introduced by Uglov in \cite{uglov1994lie}.
+We will show that the geometric realisation of $\mc{E}_{k,\nu^{\pm}}$ as an elliptic automorphic Lie algebra ($k$ is an elliptic modulus and $\nu^{\pm}\in \CC/\LL$), is isomorphic to an elliptic $\mf{sl}(2,\CC)$-current algebra.
+More specifically, we establish an isomorphism of Lie algebras where $\wp_{\frac{1}{2}\LL}$ is the Weierstrass $\wp$-function associated to a suitable lattice $\frac{1}{2}\LL$ and $\xi$ is a function $\CC/\frac{1}{2}\LL$ with two simple poles depending on $\nu^-,\nu^{+}$.
+The Lie (bi)algebra $\mc{E}_{k,\nu^{\pm}}$ can be quantised and the corresponding quantum bialgebra is related to the eight-vertex model R-matrix \cite{uglov1993quantum}.